-Student housing is overwhelmingly coed, and residence halls offer a wide variety of housing options: apartments, suites, doubles, and singles.
+Our residence halls offer a wide variety of housing options: apartments, suites, doubles, and singles.
 The majority of students live in singles, and students can choose from living arrangements that include suites (groupings of single rooms that share a common lounge), on-campus apartments with kitchens and private baths, and houses that were originally private dwellings.

 The traditional style residence halls are: Barclay, Gummere, Kim, Leeds, Lloyd, the North Dorms (Comfort, Jones and Lunt), and Tritton.
-The houses are: 710 College Ave., Cadbury House, Ira de A. Reid, Drinker, La Casa Hispanica, and Yarnall.
+The houses are: Cadbury House, Ira de A. Reid, Drinker, La Casa Hispanica, and Yarnall.
 The Haverford College Apartments (HCA) is comprised of 21 garden-style buildings.
-Seventeen (17) of these buildings are used as student housing with four (4) of these designated for first-year housing.
+Eighteen (18) of these buildings are used as student housing with five (5) of these designated for first-year housing.
 There is a computer lab in the basement of HCA #30.

 There is a small social space in the basement of HCA #19.
 All other basements at HCA are not designed to be used as social spaces.